BBQ and Grilling Tips for Your Next Cookout

-Summer is the time of year when most people get ready to throw some meat and veggies on the grill.
-But, if you’re not sure what you are doing, then your grilling experience could leave a bad taste in everybody’s mouth.
-So, here’s a few BBQ tips to point you in the right direction when it comes to your summer cookouts.
+In Texas, throwing some meat on the grill is a right of passage.
+But, if you're not sure what you are doing, then your grilling experience could leave a bad taste in everybody's mouth.

 Cooking on low heat is the best way to get your steak, chicken or pork to be juicy and tender.
 Especially when you're dealing with ribs, brisket, or other heavier meats.
 The best way to do this is by keeping your meat away from the direct flames or it will cook quickly and make the meat dry and tough.
 Just simply place the meat away from the flames or use a heat shield.
 It may take longer for the food to get done, but it will be well worth the wait.